indisaurusrex/CV/README.md

 ## India Rex

 Enthusiasm and colourful positivity are things I can't contain, but I'm also about pragmatic problem solving and keeping the team moving when we hit obstacles on our path to delivery.
 Right now I'm a Junior Full Stack Developer looking for my first role in industry.
-I'm super keen to keep building on the skills I've learnt so far in business and in coding.
 One thing that's co-most-important to me is variety, and the other is the space to learn and progress.
+I'm super keen to keep building on the skills I've learnt so far in business strategy and in coding.

 This years decision to pursue a career change into computer programming came from wanting to work collaboratively and in teams, have an impact on the world, and learn constantly.
 My creative, customer facing and administrative background provides an excellent foundation of energy, enthusiasm, efficiency and empathetic problem solving.

 ## Skills
-These skills are the basics, to be improved upon over this week.
 #### Problem solving

-- Experience
+Throughout Makers we were encouraged to learn through building and designing apps.
+That's meant constant problem solving.
+From considering how to log a perfect game in the [bowling challenge](https://github.com/indisaurusrex/bowling-challenge) correctly, to working out how on Earth to use Rails (the first framework we were introduced to), how to attach a database and what happens when you use the `scaffold` command in [Acebook](https://github.com/jamesAforster/acebook-JIMJI).
+And even how to work with a team when things aren't going to plan - which I touched upon in [my blog on what I learnt about myself at Makers](https://medium.com/swlh/the-top-3-things-i-learnt-about-myself-at-coding-bootcamp-8988a39102e0?source=friends_link&sk=142ceb1479fe54b56bd29e8a7f197aef).

+In OVO, leading a multi-departmental team as part of a multi-departmental team
 - Achievements
 - Evidence